Synqly/examples/connect/nextjs-pages/README.md

 - Define multiple tenants in a sample application
 - Define integration points that are global to the organization
 - Integrate Connect UI with a simple NextJS application

+> [!NOTE]
+> This example is built using the Radix component library, and NextJS
+> application framework.
+Neither of these are requirements in order to use
+> the Connect UI for React library, you may use any component libraries or
+> application frameworks you prefer.

 > [!TIP]
 > Reference documentation for Synqly APIs are available at <https://docs.synqly.com>.